abcminiuser/python-elgato-streamdeck/README.md

 ```

-The included examples require the PIL fork "Pillow", although it can be swapped
+The included examples require the PIL fork `pillow`, although it can be swapped
 out if desired by the user application for any other image manipulation library.
+This can be installed via the `pip` package manager.

 ## HID Backend Installation

 The library core is structured so that it can use one of (potentially) several
-alternative HID backend libraries for the actual device low level
+alternative HID backend libraries for the actual low level device
 communications.
 You will need to install the dependencies appropriate to your
 chosen backend for the library to work correctly.